Abraham12611/duello/README.md

 - __Auto‑lock at start__: Markets can be locked at or after the configured start time; no deposits after lock.
 - __Resolve or void__: Owner resolves the winner (A or B).
 If one side had zero liquidity at lock, the market is voided and everyone is refunded.
 - __Claim payouts__: After resolution, winners claim principal + pro‑rata share of the losing pool.
 A configurable platform fee (bps) applies to the winnings portion only.
-- __USD display (optional)__: The UI can read an API3 price proxy to display “≈ USD” equivalents for MNT deposits; on‑chain accounting remains in MNT.

 ## What Duello is built with (frontend)